AdityaJamdade/TickTock-stopwatch/README.md

-Certainly!
-Here's an updated version of the README.md file with the link to the project and your name:

 # TickTock Stopwatch

 TickTock Stopwatch is a React.js application that allows users to create and manage multiple stopwatches simultaneously.
 It is a useful tool for tracking time in various scenarios, such as group presentations or timing different tasks.